Academic Integrity 4.407

 I. Statement on Academic Integrity

-Elgin Community College is committed to providing a learning environment that values truth, honesty, and justice.
+Elgin Community College is committed to providing a learning environment that values truth, honesty, and accountability.
 Academic integrity means being honest and responsible regarding any work submitted as one’s own while in a college course.
 Failing to do so is considered academic dishonesty.
 Acts of academic dishonesty include cheating, plagiarism, fabrication, complicity, submitting the same work in multiple courses, and/or misconduct in research.
 The purpose of academic assignments is to help students learn.
 The grade received shows students’ own understanding and effort.
 It also indicates how well they have met the learning goals in a course.
 In order to demonstrate that learning, the work done must always be their own and if students consult others’ work, this must be properly cited.
 Students who commit any act of academic dishonesty will be subject to sanctions imposed by their instructor, up to and including failure in the course.
 For more information on ECC’s Academic Integrity policy see www.elgin.edu/academicintegrity.

 For information on how to avoid academic integrity violations, see the Plagiarism Modules available from the main menu on your D2L homepage (under the Student Support tab) or visit the ECC Library Tutorials Research Guide at http://ecclibrary.elgin.edu/tutorials/WritingYourPaper.
 Students may also seek assistance from Librarians as well as the Write Place staff.